Walt Disney World’s Disney Dining Plan Overview

 Choosing the Right Plan

-There are different factors when selecting which plan is right for your family — or even if you should get the Disney Dining Plan at all.
+Different factors determine which plan is right for your family or whether you should get the Disney Dining Plan at all.

 The biggest one is cost.
 The Dining Plans are expensive, but convenient.
 We suggest crunching the numbers — check our menu pages and see how much an average meal would cost your family to eat for a day.

 The second is how much your family eats and how you vacation.
-If you see yourself wanting a sit-down meal each day, you’ll want to consider the Basic, Plus, or Deluxe plans.
-If you’re on a quick trip and don’t want to waste time eating at lengthy meals, you may consider the Quick Service Plan.
+If you see yourself wanting a sit-down meal each day, you’ll want to consider the Quick Service or Standard Dining Plan.

-And of course, if you’re the kind of family who grazes throughout the day, eats at lounges (often not on the Dining Plan), or splits a lot of meals, you may find the Disney Dining Plan isn’t right for you at all.
+And, of course, if you’re the kind of family who grazes throughout the day, eats or splits a lot of meals, you may find the Disney Dining Plan isn’t right for you at all.

 Free Dining